 - "Interstate trips are manageable, but you won’t want to make a regular habit of them." -- Cars.com

 Acceleration and Power

-For the best performance, reviewers recommend the Fiat 500 Abarth, which is the performance model.
-It has a 1.4-liter inline four-cylinder turbocharged engine making 160 horsepower and is only available with a five-speed manual transmission.
+For the best performance, reviewers recommend the Fiat 500 Abarth.
+It has a turbocharged 1.4-liter four-cylinder engine making 160 horsepower and is only available with a five-speed manual transmission.
 Test drivers think this engine brings the FIAT to life, especially when they press the Sport button.
 Still, some say the turbocharged engine doesn’t have as much spunk as the engines in the Mini Hardtop S and John Cooper Works models.

 - "The five-speed manual transmission shifted smoothly.
 The clutch had a good balance; it felt firm without feeling too heavy." -- Cars.com (Fiat 500c)

 - "The turbo four blats to life with a distinct and characterful exhaust note (fitting, given that aftermarket exhaust kits were one of the Abarth company's earliest and most successful products).
 The exhaust is quite loud under acceleration but the noise fades almost completely when you're just cruising. … To access the turbo engine's full 170 pound feet, you need to hit the Sport button on the dash; it not only firms up the steering and alters the throttle mapping as in other 500s, it also lets loose the final 20 pound-feet of torque." -- Automobile Magazine (Fiat 500 Abarth)